SignalK/specification/mdbook/src/j1939_mapping.md

 Percent torque (SPN 513) is transmitted with a −125 % offset, so the raw byte must be biased before use.
 A value that looks like 125 % load on an idling engine is this offset being missed.

+Transmission gear (SPN 523) carries the same −125 offset, which works out
+conveniently: after biasing, the value *is* the gear number, with reverse gears negative and 0 meaning neutral.
+Miss the offset and every gear reads as roughly
+125. J1939 also transmits the selected and current *range* as two-character ASCII (`D`, `N`, `R`) alongside the numeric gear, which is often the more useful field on a marine transmission with no multi-speed gearbox.

 ## Engine alarms